pedrococa/Dockerfile/postgresql10/Readme.md

-# Dockerfile for an Ubuntu 20.04 minimal image with a PostgreSQL server
+# Dockerfile for a PostgreSQL server

 ### Build the image in the same directory